MuseHub Partners

 Bundle Identifiers

-You'll need to provide the application's bundle ID; this can be found within the applications .plist file, and looks similar to com.muse.musehub
+You'll need to provide the application's this can be found within the applications .plist file, and looks similar to com.muse.musehub

 This bundleID is used by the Hub to ensure the application can be launched from the Hub properly, and is also used to track the installation state.
 It's important to provide the correct bundleID.